 Breakfast was at The Cupping Room on University Avenue.

 There was a waiting list to get in at 09.30am, which just goes to show how popular this place is.
 Fortunately, we were allocated a table within 20 minutes and it was well worth the wait.
-This café is renowned for its amazing coffee, so of course I got a chai latte with bonsoy instead.
+This café is renowned for its amazing coffee, so of course, I got a chai latte with bonsoy instead.
 It just seemed to fit the weather better, but I don’t regret my decision at all – it was the best chai latte of my life!

-Next up was the Australian War Memorial which combines a shrine, museum and archive to commemorate the sacrifice of those Australians who have died in war.
+Next up was the Australian War Memorial which combines a shrine, museum and archive to commemorate the sacrifice of those Australians who have died in a war.

-However, they also offer a take-away option that only takes 30 minutes to make so we went in that direction instead.
+However, they also offer a takeaway option that only takes 30 minutes to make so we went in that direction instead.
 I got the French Vanilla shake, which has caramelised puff pastry, crème patisserie and whipped cream.
-The picture I had in my head involved the drippy mason jar presentation I had come to know online, but instead I got this:
+The picture I had in my head involved the drippy mason jar presentation I had come to know online, but instead, I got this:

 Honestly, it just tasted like a fancy vanilla milkshake – definitely not worth the $11.50.

 Saturday afternoon was spent attempting to learn about science at Questacon, The National Science and Technology Centre.
-I think my favourite activity had to be the Free Fall Slide where you hang from a 6 metre high bar and let go so that you free fall for a brief moment before hitting the slide.
+I think my favourite activity had to be the Free Fall Slide where you hang from a 6-metre high bar and let go so that you free fall for a brief moment before hitting the slide.
 I had a lot of fun playing on everything, but alas, my mind is just not wired for the teachings of science.

 Saturday night was spent dining and drinking sangria out on Lonsdale Street in Braddon.
 You’d be surprised how busy and booked out everywhere is so best to plan ahead.